RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
-3.0.0.3.157.12:
+3.0.0.3.157.12 Beta:
+This is based on unreleased Asus code, which they have graciously provided me with.
+So treat this build as more experimental than my usual betas.
+Also, the sources won't be published until they make an official newer release.

    - NEW: Rebased on 3.0.0.3.157.
-Noteworthy:
+Notable changes from Asus:
       .
 IPv6 tunnel memory leak fixed
       .
-They fixed various issues I had fixed on my side like timezone DST, https auth, etc...
+They fixed many issues, making some of my patches no longer necessary, such as timezone DST, https auth, etc...
       .
 Many additional 3G USB devices supported
+      .
+Upgraded radvd
    - CHANGED: Merged this file with the RT-N16 version.
    - CHANGED: Re-enabled Dual WAN (was disabled in RM10-11 since it was broken in build 144)